neu-se/CS4530-CS5500-Spring-2021/assignments/hw3.md

 ```

 Implement these tests in the file `client/CoveyRoomRest.test.ts`.
 Ripley has pre-configured these tests so that before they start, a server is deployed on a random port (so you can run the tests even if something else on your computer is using port 8081), and a client is automatically configured to connect to that testing server.
 In your tests, be sure to use the `apiClient` instance of the `RoomServiceClient` - this client will be automatically configured to connect to the server that the test starts up.
-**Do not change the names of the tests, their order of appearance in the test file, or add new tests.** However, feel free to add helper methods as necessary.

-### Rubric Specification for Part 1
-Part 1 will account for 1/3 of your overall grade on this assignment.

-To receive a mark of "Satisfactory" for Part 1, your tests in `CoveyRoomREST.test.ts` must:
-* All pass when run on the reference server code (this is the code included in the handout: you can check this by running it locally, GradeScope runs these checks too)
-* GradeScope has *buggy* server implementations too - to receive a "Satisfactory," each test must *fail* on each bug that we have planted in the server
-* Follow the design specification outlined above, in particular: tests should only call public APIs, be as small as possible and clear
-* Conform to our [style guide]({{ site.baseurl }}{% link style.md %}) *and* have no style warnings or errors as reported by `npm run-script lint`
-* Have no `@ts-ignore` or `eslint-disable` annotations in the code that you write

-To receive a mark of "Meets minimum expectations" for Part 1, your tests in `CoveyRoomREST.test.ts` must:
-* All pass when run on the reference server code (this is the code included in the handout: you can check this by running it locally, GradeScope runs these checks too)
-* GradeScope has *buggy* server implementations too - to receive a "Satisfactory," each test must *fail* on *at least one* bug that we have planted in the server
-* Have no style errors (may have warnings) as reported by `npm run-script lint`
-* Have no `@ts-ignore` or `eslint-disable` annotations in the code that you write

-**Warning**{: .label .label-yellow }  Submissions that do not meet the above criteria will receive no credit for Part 1.
- **Do not wait to test or style check your code until the last minute.**

 ## Part 2 - CoveyRoomController Unit Tests:
 While integration-level tests (which test multiple units) might be the easiest to write, they are often the hardest to debug, the most prone to flakiness, and slowest to run.